Philadelphia Foreclosure Lawyer

 Once your attorney has confirmed that a Foreclosure action against you has commenced, the attorney will begin to prepare a defense by analyzing your closing documents – including the note, the mortgage, the settlement statement, the truth in lending disclosure, as well as the loan application.

 Next, your attorney will research the propriety of the process in order to identify possible defenses.
-Your attorney will request a payments history from the servicer to ensure correct application to the mortgage and escrow.
+Your attorney will request a payment history from the servicer to ensure correct application to the mortgage and escrow.
 Also, your attorney will analyze the circumstances around the origination of the loan, including whether the lender employed predatory lending practices.
 Additionally, your attorney will investigate the possibility that the servicer failed to observe procedural requirements in the prosecution of your foreclosure.
 Above all, the lender must have complied with Pennsylvania’s noticing requirement, including properly advertising the Foreclosure action.
 Any deviations or failures in this process will help your attorney to mount a defense.

 Once your attorney has gathered and analyzed all the information, they will be in a good position to give you sound advice on how to proceed.
 At this juncture, it would be appropriate to schedule the compulsory conciliation conference wherein the homeowner and the bank must meet and discuss the situation.
 Only after these steps have been taken can you and your attorney make a determination about the best course of action for your particular situation.

 The first alternative to Foreclosure that should be discussed is the possibility of modifying your loan.
-Loan modification is a long and complex task that requires tenacious representation.
+Loan modification is a long and complex task which requires tenacious representation.
 Banks are not incentivized to grant modifications, but with the proper representation, you may be able to modify the terms of your current loan so that you are able to afford your mortgage again.

 However, in the event that your bank refuses to discuss modification, or you do not have a source of income by which to pay the original or hypothetically renegotiated loan, you do have other options, such as short-sales and deeds in lieu.
 These options are essentially ways in which to surrender the house to the bank without incurring the damage of foreclosure on your credit report.